• Loading stock data...

 Sports betting giants DraftKings, FanDuel, and Penn Entertainment could look to get in on the controversial sports prediction markets like those offered by Kalshi and Polymarket.

 Kalshi, which has taken heat from numerous state regulators, has been racking up early wins in legal battles with some of those states.
-Its argument is that there is a significant distinction between its sports offerings—which allow users to “trade” on the outcomes of sports events— such as which team will win the next playoff game between the Boston Celtics and New York Knicks—and sports betting.
+Its argument is that there is a significant distinction between its sports offerings—which allow users to “trade” on the outcomes of sports events—such as which team will win the next playoff game between the Celtics and Knicks—and sports betting.

-Typical wagers placed have users betting against “the house”—casinos or sportsbooks like DraftKings or FanDuel, which set the odds and profit when bettors lose—while Kalshi operates a nationwide marketplace where users are trading against each other.
+Typical wagers placed have users betting against “the house”—casinos or sportsbooks like DraftKings or FanDuel, which set the odds and profit when bettors lose—while Kalshi operates a nationwide marketplace where users are trading against one another.

 Peter Jackson, CEO of FanDuel parent Flutter Entertainment, said in this week’s earnings call that in states where sports betting is legal, he’s “not that confident” the sports prediction space will have a “significant impact.”